Datseris/MakieForProjects.jl/README.md

-# MakieThemeing.jl
+# MakieForProjects.jl

-MakieThemeing.jl has two purposes:
+MakieForProjects.jl has two purposes:

 1. Increase productivity when creating figures for (typically academic) papers or presentations
 2. Provide beautiful themes that maximize clarity.